foxsportscomactivate/ijsetupsite/index.rst

 ##################
-Step by Step Guide to Set Up Your Canon Printer Using IJ Setup
+How to Use IJ Setup to Set Up Your Canon Printer Step-by-Step.
 ##################

 .. meta::